LVVTA_logo

 Type Approval

-A Type Approval Application is to be used where a business or organisation wish to provide for sale or supply, a product or assembly which is required by the HCTM to have an ‘Individual approval in writing from the LVVTA Technical Advisory Committee’, but where for the purpose of providing a more streamlined certification process for purchasers of these products, an approval is required to cover numerous identical items or assemblies.
+A Type Approval Application is to be used where a business or organisation wish to provide for sale or supply, a product or assembly which is required by the CCM to have an ‘Individual approval in writing from the LVVTA Technical Advisory Committee’, but where for the purpose of providing a more streamlined certification process for purchasers of these products, an approval is required to cover numerous identical items or assemblies.
 This is predominantly for independent front and rear suspension system approval, but can also be used for all other items which require individual approval in writing from the LVVTA Technical Advisory Committee.
-This process is by no means an ‘easy work around’ of the legal requirements; successful applications will only comprise items or assemblies of the absolute highest quality and caliber.
+This process is by no means an ‘easy work around’ of the legal requirements; successful applications will only comprise items or assemblies of the absolute highest quality and calibre.

 Common examples: Custom independent front or rear suspension system, cast components, custom hub carriers, welded a casting or forging, custom spindles or uprights, cast a critical component, custom steering wheel, welded steering component, steering quickener, offset or bell-crank brake pedal, custom plastic fuel tank, custom wheels.